analyticalmeanderings/analyticalmeanderings.github.io/_posts/2022-04-13-drug-locations.markdown

 <!--more-->
 # Therapeutic class analysis

-Over 80% of API antiviral manufacturing sites It's well known that significant manufacturing capacity for US pharmaceutical is overseas.
-India and China account for less than 50% of DMFs for Dermatological and Ophthalmic Agents.
-Antivirals and Blood Glucose
+Over 80% of API antiviral manufacturing sites that support US markets are located in India and China. <br>

-Regulators are the most reliant on India and China for manufacturing capacity.
-Analgesics has the highest portion of DMFs sourced in the US at 25%.
+Analgesics have the highest portion of DMFs sourced in the US at 25%.

 <div id="class_drug" style="width: 900px; height: 500px"></div>
 <div id="aggro" style="width: 900px; height: 500px"></div>